Axial-SQL/AxialSqlTools/AxialSqlTools/PivotGrid/README.md

 # Pivot Grid

-Select a completed query's **result grid**, then choose **Tools > Export Grid to Pivot Table** on the **Axial SQL Tools** toolbar.
+Activate a completed query's window, then choose **Tools > Export Grid to Pivot Table** on the **Axial SQL Tools** toolbar.
 A new SSMS tab captures all rows of that grid, independently of the current cell selection.
 Each invocation gets its own snapshot.
+The tab includes the source session ID when available, for example **Pivot Grid (97)**.
+This ID is captured before opening the pivot; no additional query or connection is used.
 Changing or closing the source query after capture does not change the pivot.

 Click fields under **Rows** and **Columns** to select or deselect them, choose an aggregation and a **Values** field, then **Apply**.
 Multiple grouping fields follow source column order.
 Leave Columns empty for a grouped summary, or clear both axes for a single total.
 The optional filter performs a case-insensitive “contains” search on one source column.
 Select output cells and use Ctrl+C to copy with headers.